Hypertrophied Heart (HCM)

 FeLV (Feline Leukemia Virus)

 The old saying you get what you pay for holds true especially in the realm of Bengals.
 Breeding is expensive and when done properly there truly isn't much profit, in fact we have yet to profit which we're proud to admit.
-The very first set of health tests and screening for each breeding pair easily starts at $1000 and up, but the reassurance is priceless when it prevents future heart ache in their offspring.
+Each breeding pair with proper breeding rights, health screening, with showing confirmation easily starts at $10,000+, but the reassurance is priceless when it prevents future heart ache in their offspring.
 We hope as you visit our website you see the passion and commitment we have to every life within our home that we consider a serious hobby and deeply enjoy.
 As you visit other breeders write down a check list and questions you may have.
 Your breeder should be like a funnel, filtering out diseases in the parents before they get passed onto offspring and able to assist you with providing proof and feedback.
 The last thing you want is to invest yourself into a kitten that will fail to even reach adulthood due to a lack of preventive measures that is considered a standard among all ethical breeders.

 PRA-b - Bengal Progressive Retinal Atrophy